Hate Marketing Yourself on LinkedIn? Here Are Ways to Make It Less Cringe.

 You can remove some of your trepidation by scheduling your posts in advance.
 I schedule mine weeks in advance.
 By the time the posts actually go live on LinkedIn, I’ve forgotten what I’ve written.

-If you’re exporting comments to repurpose as posts, this is even easier.
+If you’re repurposing your comments as posts, this is even easier.
 Ten comments will get you two weeks’ worth of posts if you schedule one per day.

 LinkedIn has a native scheduling option, but it’s terrible and clunky.
 Scheduling tools will make your life easier.
-I use Buffer (and it has a free plan) but there are a lot of options out there, like Hootsuite, Loomly, CoSchedule, and Sprout Social.
+I use Buffer [affiliate link*], but there are a lot of options out there, like Hootsuite, Loomly, CoSchedule, and Sprout Social.

 I worked with a woman who was trying to become more active on LinkedIn.
 She had some really unique ideas; writing wasn’t her problem.
-But she was only publishing once every two weeks and each post ended with a really strong CTA to connect with her and learn more about how she could help.
+But she was only publishing once every two weeks, and every post ended with a really strong CTA to connect with her and learn more about how she could help.

 First, once every two weeks is not nearly enough.
 You need consistent, daily posting to become memorable (though you can work up to daily posting over time).

 Second, every post was self-promotional.
 That doesn’t work.
-The people who grow on LinkedIn are freely sharing information and getting attention that way.
+The people who grow on LinkedIn freely share information and get attention that way.
 If someone really wants to learn more about what you do, they’ll click over to your profile.

 LinkedIn is a place for conversations, not constant sales pitches.
 If every post is, “Come work with me!” or “Reach out to learn more about this company/product!” people will start to tune out.

-I only post self-promotional content maybe once every 10 days, and it’s usually very subtle.
-I’ll say something like, “As a freelance fintech writer…” reminding people of what I do.
-Everything else is just interesting content about topics I’m interested in, such as remote work, content marketing, and productivity apps.
+Post self-promotional content once every two weeks, and keep it subtle.
+For example, I’ll say something like, “As a freelance fintech writer…” reminding people of what I do.
+Everything else can be interesting content about topics you're interested in.

 I spend a lot of time connecting with potential clients.
 Even if they’re not interested in working with me, more connections means more potential for people to interact with my content — which puts me in the feed and in front of potential clients I may not be aware of.